PyO3/pyo3/guide/src/class.md

 #### No lifetime parameters

+Rust lifetimes are used by the Rust compiler to reason about a program's memory safety.
+They are a compile-time only concept; there is no way to access Rust lifetimes at runtime from a dynamic language like Python.

-As soon as Rust data crosses into Python, there is no guarantee which the Rust compiler can make on how long the data will live.
-The only possible way to express this correctly is to require that no data in the struct is borrowed for any lifetime shorter than the `'static` lifetime, i.e. the struct cannot have any lifetime parameters.
+As soon as Rust data is exposed to Python, there is no guarantee which the Rust compiler can make on how long the data will live.
+Python is a reference-counted language and those references can be held for an arbitrarily long time which is untraceable by the Rust compiler.
+The only possible way to express this correctly is to require that any `#[pyclass]` does not borrow data for any lifetime shorter than the `'static` lifetime, i.e. the `#[pyclass]` cannot have any lifetime parameters.

+When you need to share ownership of data between Python and Rust, instead of using borrowed references with lifetimes consider using reference-counted smart pointers such as [`Arc`] or [`Py`].

 #### No generic parameters